odpi/specs/ODP-Runtime.md

 This enables applications the capability to locate where the various Apache Hadoop components are located (user-level binaries and Java JAR files).
 The content of these LIB\_JARS\_DIR directories MUST be the same as the ODP Reference Implementation and the Apache Hadoop distribution.

 > Comment (SCG): Are there exceptions to be added here?
 I don't know enough about how extensions are plugged into hadoop, but would a vendor be allowed to have additional jars in some cases?
 New compression algorithms?
 New scheduling algorithms?
+> Comment (AFG): I propose we change the text here.
+Rather than say "The content of these LIB\_JARS\_DIR directories MUST be the same as the ODP Reference Implementation and the Apache Hadoop distribution."
+I propose we change it to say "All jars present in the ODP Reference Implementation and the Apache Hadoop Distribution MUST be in the LIB\_JARS\_DIR.
+Extra jars SHOULD NOT be in LIB\_JARS\_DIR".
+Right now Hortonworks puts the WASB and S3 jars and dependencies in there to improve user user experience.
+We need time to get those moved to the HADOOP_TOOLS_PATH as recommended in the next paragraph.

 -   The location of the tools jar and other miscalleneous should be set to the HADOOP\_TOOLS\_PATH environment variable.
 Unlike the other  LIB\_JARS\_DIR environment variables, this MUST be an absolute path and MAY contain additional content.
 The entire directory SHOULD NOT, by default, be included in the default hadoop class path.
 Individual jars MAY be specified, however.
 [TODO: Update HADOOP-10787.]

 -   HADOOP\_COMMON\_HOME/bin, HADOOP\_HDFS\_HOME/bin, HADOOP\_MAPRED\_HOME/bin, and HADOOP\_YARN\_HOME/bin MUST contain the same binaries and executables that they contain in the ODP Reference Implementation and the Apache Hadoop distribution.
 They MAY be modified to be either fix bugs or have enhanced features.
 There MUST NOT be any additional content in order to avoid potential future conflicts.
+> Comment (AFG), Same as under the lib dirs I propose we move this to MUST have all the same files, SHOULD NOT have any extras.
+> Comment (AFG) The binary names are different on windows than *nix.
+I am not clear if that causes an issue with the above paragraph or not.

 -   HADOOP\_COMMON\_LIB\_JARS\_DIR, HDFS\_LIB\_JARS\_DIR, MAPRED\_LIB\_JARS\_DIR, and YARN\_LIB\_JARS\_DIR MUST contain the same binaries and executables that they contain in the ODP Reference Implementation and the Apache Hadoop distribution.
 They MAY be modified to be either fix bugs or have enhanced features.
 There MUST NOT be any additional content in order to avoid potential future conflicts.